anttisalonen/progbook/rst/shop5.rst

         my_list = [{'a': 1, 'b': 2}, {'a': 3, 'b': 4}]
         return render_template('products.html', my_list=my_list)

-This references the file "products.html" which Flask will look for in the "templates" directory.
-This could look e.g. like the following:
+This returns an HTML file based on the template "products.html" which Flask will look for in the "templates" directory, but with a twist: it generates the HTML based on the contents of "my_list".
+The HTML template could look e.g. like the following:

 .. code-block:: html